~ 8 proven steps for the busy leader to develop a team and reach their potential ~

 - “When I talk with my team about stepping up, they think I’m critical of them.”

-- “I want to set expectations and follow up when they’re not being met, but I feel like I’m micromanaging when I do so.”
+- “I want to set expectations and follow up when they’re not being met, but I’m accused of micromanaging when I do so.”

 - “When I describe high standards or ‘excellence’ there’s always someone who feels I’m being carnal and not in the spirit.”